nodetool-ai/nodetool/docs/nodes/nodetool/dataframe.md

 - **dataframe_a**: First DataFrame to be appended.
 (DataframeRef)
 - **dataframe_b**: Second DataFrame to be appended.
 (DataframeRef)

-## ConvertListToTable

-Convert list of values to dataframe.

-Use cases:
-- Transform list data into structured dataframe
-- Prepare list data for analysis or visualization
-- Convert API responses to dataframe format

-**Tags:** list, dataframe, convert

-- **values**: List of values to be converted, each value will be a row. (list)
-- **columns**: Comma separated list of column names (str)

 ## ConvertTensorToTable

 Convert tensor to dataframe.